rickystewart/haris/README.md

 haris
 =====

-A simple binary data serialization format, with source code written in pure ANSI C
+A simple binary data serialization format, and a compiler (targeting C99) written in pure, dependency-less ISO C. For more information, see [the website](http://harisdata.wordpress.com/).